The Property Podcast

 Scott poses a thought-provoking question about whether to request higher deposits when rents rise.
 He also wonders if that additional deposit belongs in a protective scheme.
 Meanwhile, Rob considers his strategy shift from lower-cost properties focused on cash flow to pricier investments prioritizing capital growth.
 The discussion explores the pros and cons of investing in many smaller properties versus a single high-value one, weighing factors like cash flow, time, and maintenance.

-• Landlords can request a higher deposit during rent increases, but this requires a new tenancy agreement for complexity.
+• You can ask for a higher deposit if rent increases during a tenancy but it requires a new tenancy agreement.

 Get the app